Bellinger agrees with Dodgers at $11.5M; Seager at $7.6M

 Los Angeles is headed toward arbitration with four players.
 Outfielder Joc Pederson requested a $9.5 million salary while the Dodgers offered $7.75 million, outfielder Chris Taylor is seeking $5.8 million and was offered $5.25 million, infielder Max Muncy wants $4,675,000 and was offered $4 million, and reliever Pedro Baez faces a gap of $4 million versus $3.5 million.

-The Dodgers also reached one-year deals with right-hander Ross Stripling ($2.1 million), left-hander Julio Urias ($1 million) and infielder-outfielder Enrique Hernandez ($5.9 million).
+The Dodgers also reached one-year deals with right-hander Ross Stripling, left-hander Julio Urias ($1 million) and infielder-outfielder Enrique Hernandez ($5.9 million).
 They were all eligible for arbitration.

 Bellinger, the 2017 NL Rookie of the Year, hit .305 with a career-high 47 homers and 115 RBIs, a bargain at $605,000.
 He also won a Gold Glove Award for his outfield play.
 With 2 years, 160 days of major league service, Bellinger is eligible for arbitration three more times and can become a free agent after the 2023 season.